sendgrid/sendgrid-nodejs/README.md

 Next, start Prism in one console window using `yarn prism`.

-Run the tests in another console window using `yarn test`, or specific tests e.g. `yarn test:mail`.
+Run the tests in another console window using `yarn test`, or specific tests e.g. `yarn test:mail` or `yarn test:support`.